 Most OA’s have "balance" pins that can be used to null the offset in a similar fashion.
 The usual procedure again involves a potentiometer.
 Tie the outer legs of the pot to the two balance pins, and tie the wiper to the negative rail.
 Short the inputs of the OA together, and adjust the pot wiper until zero appears on the output.

 Keep in mind that OA offset varies with temperature and can drift with time.
-One of the reasons why electronics are "burned in" at the factory is to reduce the rate of drift (here, I have voltage references in mind).
+One of the reasons why electronics are "burned in" at the factory is to reduce the rate of drift (here, voltage references come to mind).
 Therefore, nulling offset is a much more complicated problem in a product that has a lifetime longer than one class time.
 In our case, if we’re not using the integrator for a ramp generator, we should probably null the offset and do one of the other methods (i.e., capacitively couple the input signal or add a large feedback resistor).

 Make sure that you didn’t swap your collector and emitter (i.e., make sure you don’t have your transistor plugged in backwards).